 The biggest difference between a CD and savings account is an early withdrawal penalty for taking money out of a CD.
 The benefit to a CD is that you typically earn a higher percentage of interest than with a savings account.
 It’s also considered a very stable but low yield investment.

 With CDs, you choose the length of the term and the amount of money you want to invest.
-The minimum deposit at Marcus is $500 and the shortest term is six months.
+The minimum deposit for a Marcus by Goldman Sachs CD is $500 and the shortest term is six months.
 The bank offers terms up to six years.
 As with most CDs, the longer the term, the better the interest rate.

 When you choose to open a CD, Marcus guarantees your rate for 10 days.
 What that means is if you decide to open an account at one APY but the APY decreases a week later, you’ll still get the higher APY as long as you make your deposit within those 10 days.
 You can think of it as almost a best price guarantee.